191 Assisted Living Communities near Denver

 The term assisted living applies to a community that offers a residential environment with 24-hour nonmedical care.
 These communities can be anything from large complexes to single homes or a small group of apartments.
 They'll generally provide seniors with personal care, also known as support with activities of daily living (ADLs), along with occasional nursing support, room and board, social engagement and planned activities.

-Services Available in Assisted Living Communities in Denver
+What Services are Available in Assisted Living in Denver?

 - Room and board